 When I embark on any marketing campaign, I ask my client “How do you measure success?” and I tend to get the following answers;

 - I don’t know

 - Hopefully the phone will just start ringing off the hook so i’ll know

 Seems a bit vague right?
 Whilst you might be able to measure how many times the phone rings or how many customers you see a day, attributing these directly to your ad spend isn’t a clear path.
 This means you’re no closer to knowing if you got back the money you put in & you’re just hoping it worked.

 So how do we track conversions from digital ad campaigns (properly!)?

 To start tracking anything at all, you’ll want to install Google Analytics on your website.
-It’s an easy job to do but if you get stuck, ask me and I’ll pop it on there for you.
+This comes as standard with any website project we build.
+It’s an easy job to do but if you get stuck, or are unsure if you have it ask me and I’ll pop it on there for you.

 Once that’s done, ask yourself what a conversion is for your business.
 It could be one of the following;

 - A purchase on your website

 - The list goes on….